riceissa/issarice.com/wiki/digital-preservation.md

     chrome/content/scrapbook/saver.js|9 col 25| var saver = new sbContentSaverClass();
     chrome/content/scrapbook/saver.js|42 col 10| function sbContentSaverClass() {
     chrome/content/scrapbook/saver.js|88 col 1| sbContentSaverClass.prototype = {

+So the class is in `saver.js`.
+Line 42 looks promising (the fourth result above).
+We want `captureWindow`, so search downward.
+Lines 214--216:

+    // save the document content to ScrapBook this.contentDir = sbCommonUtils.getContentDir(this.item.id);
+    var newName = this.saveDocumentInternal(aRootWindow.document, this.documentName);

+So now we want `saveDocumentInternal`, and it looks like `aRootWindow.document` is what is being saved, which should be analogous to `document` if the entire page is sought.
+In Vim `[I` looks for all occurrences of the keyword under the cursor, so with the cursor in `saveDocumentInternal`, I hit `[I`.
+The definition is on line 272.

 # Requirements for good data archiving solutions